How to Encrypt Disk in a Linux Enivronment

 2. Now go to the next page, “Choose a security key,” and enter your encryption key; that must be a complex phrase that is almost impossible to guess by anyone trying to access your PC.

-1. Now continue to finish the installation process.
-Here you are, you are now running a secure and encrypted Linux PC, and no one can hamper your data with physical access, and only you and the authorized people who know the password can access the PC.
+4. Continue to finish the installation process.
+You are now running a secure and encrypted Linux PC, and no one can hamper your data with physical access.
+Only you and the authorized people who know the password can access the PC.

 Share this article